Below you'll find some examples of current phishing emails seen on campus. The most recent examples are listed at the top of the list.

 If you get a suspicious email but don't see it listed here, Do NOT assume it is safe.
 There are many variants of every phish, and new ones are sent each day.
 When in doubt, consult with your IT support staff or the ITS Help Desk.

-Report suspected phish messages to the UI Phishing team using these instructions.
+Report suspected phish messages to the UI Phishing team using these reporting instructions.
 However, if you see a particular message you received on this page, there is no need to report it as we are already aware of it.

 Still aren't sure if your email is phishing or not?
 Here are some tips to recognize phishing scams